The Arctic Transformed

 Historical Map of the Arctic & the Far North

 The Cold War came to a swift end in the late 1980s with the collapse of the Soviet bloc.
 However, by now the Arctic itself seemed to be coming under increasing threat.
 Since 1979, global temperatures had been slowly rising and the average extent of Arctic sea ice receding.
 By 2015, the Northeast and Northwest Passages which had eluded navigators for centuries were now frequently open in summer and mineral reserves which had once been under ice were now accessible, leading to mounting territorial disputes between the five Arctic littoral nations.

-Decline of Arctic sea ice
+Arctic sea ice decline